The Mercury & Air Toxics Standards

 Eleven thousand real, human lives.

-Now, the Trump administration is trying to undermine those hard-fought protections and undo decades of environmental progress.
+The Trump administration tried to undermine those hard-fought protections and undo decades of environmental progress.

 The head of the agency, Andrew Wheeler, a former coal lobbyist, is withdrawing the findings that it is “appropriate and necessary” to regulate these power plants’ hazardous emissions.
 The announcement comes as the country is reeling from the coronavirus pandemic, a respiratory illness that’s caused more than 20,000 deaths in the United States.